line/armeria/site/src/sphinx/server-access-log.rst

 ------------------------

 Access logging is disabled by default.
-If you want to enable it, you need to specify an access log writer using `ServerBuilder`_.
+If you want to enable it, you need to specify an access log writer using :api:`ServerBuilder`.
 You may use one of the pre-defined log formats.

 .. code-block:: java